LLNL/ROSE-LCOM-Tools/README.md

 ### Associate attributes in a called method back to the caller
 When a method calls another method, it indirectly accesses all of the attributes within that called method.
 We should see what happens to LCOM if we recursively identify these attributes and associate them back to the calling method.
+This should already be handled by LCOM4 but may impact the results of LCOM5.

 ### Count number of fields within a record
 LCOM5 currently counts the appearance of an attribute node as a single attribute access.